Wibbo/anim/README.md

 #### GridSurface.py
 Represents the application grid, provides primitive drawing capabilities and game of life logic.

+#### GameRules.py
+* Defines rule-sets that govern how cells reproduce.
+* There is a function called rule_x for each set of rules that are defined.
+* More rules can be introduced by creating a new rule_x function.
+* The current rule-set is defined in the application configuration file.
+* The rule_selector function activates a rule-set based on the rule number that is supplied.

 ## Application keys
 * R = Generate random grid of live and dead cells.
 * C = Clear the grid & stop the grid from updating if it is currently running.